Skip to main content

 Visiting Pilots

-Flying Mission Ridge as a visiting pilot requires a P4 or H4, P3 or H3 plus additional requirements (or foreign equivalent of USHPA ratings with temporary USHPA membership), and a site introduction.
+Flying Mission Peak as a visiting pilot requires a P4 or H4, P3 or H3 plus additional requirements (or foreign equivalent of USHPA ratings with temporary USHPA membership), and a site introduction.

 Please refer to the Mission Site Procedures for additional information, or view our Visiting Pilots page.